Gerry-Aballa/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - Lists all files(even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the'/boot' directory
-12-file_type - Prints the type of the file iamafile in the '/tmp' directory 13-symbolic_link - A symbolic link to '/bin/ls', named '__ls__'
+12-file_type - Prints the type of the file iamafile in the '/tmp' directory 13-symbolic_link - A symbolic link to '/bin/ls', named '__ls__' 14-copy_html - Copies all the HTML files from current working directory to parent of the working directory but only copy files that don't exist or are newer versions in the parent directory